jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

     output reg [7:0] y      // Declare an 8-bit output 'y' and make it a reg type to allow procedural assignments );

-    // Define a combinational always block that triggers on any change of inputs always @(*) begin
+    // Define a combinational always block that triggers any change of inputs always @(*) begin
         if(sel == 1'b0)     // Check if the selection input 'sel' is 0
             y = a;          // If 'sel' is 0, assign the value of 'a' to 'y'